panzerdragoonlegacy/website/DEVELOPMENT.md

 These instructions are geared towards setting up the development environment in a Debian-based virtual machine (specifically Linux Mint).
-Alternatively, you may develop on another Unix-based operating system such as OSX, using Homebrew for package management instead of APT.
+Alternatively, you may develop on another Unix-based operating system such as macOS, using Homebrew for package management instead of APT.

 1. Download Virtual Box from: https://www.virtualbox.org/wiki/Downloads